Skip to content

 Aero Offsets

-Add polynomial-based offsets to model wing angle changes (e.g., rear wing, front flap adjustments).
+Add polynomial-based or map-based offsets to model aerodynamic surface adjustments (e.g., rear wing angle, front flap trim, DRS).

 Understanding the Parent-Child Relationship

-The Aerodynamics component uses a parent-child structure where wing offsets are optional children that modify the parent's base aerodynamic values.
+The Aerodynamics component uses a parent-child structure where offset components are optional children that modify the parent's base aerodynamic values.

 graph TD